dssg/donors-choose/README.md

 We generate our label with a query that sums total donations to each project, and calculates a binary variable representing whether the project went unfunded (`1`) or met its goal (`0`).

-Our query is parameterized by triage over `label_timespan` (in our case, always four months) and `as_of_date` (used here to select all the projects posted on a given `as_of_date`).

 #### Metric

 Since our intervention is resource-constrained and limited to 50 projects each month, we are concerned with minimizing false positives.
-We optimize our models for precision at top 50.
+We track how our models perform on precision among the 50 projects predicted at highest risk of going unfunded.

 ## Feature Generation

 We implement two categories of features.
-The first are features that we read directly from the database, raw, or with only transformations.
-These include project metadata such as teacher and student demographic information, category and price of requested resource, essay length, and other variables.
+The first are features that we read directly from the database, raw, or with basic transformations.
+These include information like teacher and school demographics, type and price of requested classroom resources, and essay length.

-These features can be generated exclusively within triage, without performing any manual transforms within the database.
+Triage can generate these features directly from our source data, without us performing any manual transforms or aggregations.

 The second category of features are temporal aggregations of historical donation information.
 These answer questions like "how did a posting teacher's previous projects perform?" and "how did previous projects at the originating school perform?"

-_Specifically, these features calculate funding rate (rate of successful projects) and average total donations over the 1 or 2 years prior to posting, within the same school district or zip, or from the same teacher as a project in question. (revise)_

 These aggregations would be too complex to perform with Triage's feature aggregation system.
-So we wrote a series of sql queries to generate these feature manually, and stored them in a table called `time_series_features`.
+So we generate them manually and store them alongside the source data.

 The DDL statements that create these features are stored in [precompute_queries](precompute_queries)